excid3/simple_calendar/README.md

     :prev_text       # previous month link text, default: &laquo;
     :next_text       # next month link text, default: &raquo;
-    :start_day       # starting day of week, default: :sunday
+    :start_day       # starting day of week, default: :sunday :empty_date      # block called when a date is empty

 If you wish to have Monday as the first day of the week, you'll need to change a couple things.
 First, when rendering the calendar, use the